thegedge/personal-site/_posts/dev/2009-08-03-java-annotations-a-somewhat-brief-introduction.md

 title: "Java Annotations: A [Somewhat] Brief Introduction"
 category: dev
 tags: [java]
+description: A look into Java annotations, what you can use them for and how you can write your own.
 ---

 So in my last post where I described a messaging system we implemented, I also mentioned our use of